 Essiac Tea Herbs

 1. Burdock Root – Promotes healthy gastrointestinal function and immunity.
-Has apoptotic effects on cancerous cells, and may inhibit cancer growth.
+The tea has apoptotic effects on cancerous cells, and may inhibit cancer growth.
 It’s also a powerful blood purifier.

 3. Sheep Sorrel Leaves – A cooling, antioxidant-rich herb that supports elimination of waste from the kidneys.
 It also targets cancer cells, potentially preventing cancer.